It is time to reassess both political and economic policies toward China.

 8. LDP President Sanae Takaichi elected as Japan’s first female Prime Minister.

-The combined seats of the LDP and the Japan Innovation Party fall short of a majority.
+Even combining the LDP and the JIP, they do not hold a majority.
 However, she secured a majority and was appointed as Japan’s first female Prime Minister.

-9. China did not send a congratulatory telegram to Prime Minister Takaichi.
+9. China does not send congratulatory telegram to Prime Minister Takaichi.

 China sent congratulatory messages to Councilor Kishida and Councilor Ishiba when they became Prime Minister, but did not send one to Prime Minister Takaichi.